Herons are a family of migratory birds found in many regions, including Virginia.

 The great blue heron is a majestic and impressive bird species in Virginia.

-It is one of the state’s most recognizable wading birds, standing up to four feet tall with a long S-shaped neck and sharp bill.
+It is one of the state’s most recognizable wading birds.
+It can stand up to four feet tall and has a long, S-shaped neck and sharp bill.

 This species varies in size, making it difficult to spot among other nearby birds.